PacificBiosciences/paraphase/README.md

 For whole-genome sequencing (WGS) data, we recommend >20X, ideally 30X, genome coverage.
 Low coverage or short read length could result in less accurate phasing, especially when haplotypes are highly similar to each other in Exons 1-6.
 For hybrid capture-based enrichment data, a higher read depth (>50X) is recommended as the read length is generally shorter than WGS.

+Currently Paraphase only works on GRCh38.
+Support for GRCh37 will be adde in the future.

 ## Contact

 If you need assistance or have suggestions, please don't hesitate to reach out by email or open a GitHub issue.